 Introduction

 This site helps you develop a structured and templated approach to solving algorithm problems.
-Regardless of your starting point, you can improve your skills to an 85 out of 100 score in the shortest possible time.
+Regardless of your starting level, this site can boost your skills to an 85 out of 100 in the shortest possible time.

-Since the site teaches a templated, structured thinking pattern, achieving this score of 85 is consistent and not reliant on luck.
-In other words, you will definitely solve problems with a difficulty level below 85, while those above 85 may require some inspiration and luck.
+The site teaches a templated and structured way of thinking, so the 85 score you achieve is consistent and not reliant on luck.
+In other words, you will definitely be able to solve problems with a difficulty level below 85, while those above 85 might require inspiration and luck.

-For comparison, if you majored in computer science in college, attended mandatory courses on data structures and algorithms, and primarily used various development frameworks in your work without practicing algorithm problems, your skill level would likely be around 30 to 40.
-This is because algorithms can be considered a separate skill set from programming experience, requiring dedicated practice.
+For context, if you studied computer science in university, attended mandatory courses on data structures and algorithms, and primarily used various development frameworks in your work without practicing algorithm problems, your level is likely around 30-40.
+This is because algorithms require a specialized skill set that is independent of general programming experience and needs dedicated practice.

-So, don't think of an 85 as low; this level is more than sufficient for technical job interviews and exams.
-Moreover, there's no need to fear algorithms.
-With the correct approach and dedicated practice, improving your algorithm skills is quite achievable.
+Therefore, don't view an 85 as low; this level is more than sufficient for technical interviews and tests.
+Additionally, do not fear algorithms.
+By dedicating time to practice problems using the right methods, improving your algorithm skills is quite achievable.

 Site Structure